digital-asset/daml/UNRELEASED.md

 You need to update this file whenever you commit something of significance.
 Reviewers need to check your PR and ensure that the release notes and documentation has been included as part of the PR.

+## Bugfixes

+## What’s New

+# Release of Daml 2.8.0

+## Bugfixes
+- Fixed the daml-script binary not using TLS and access token settings correctly when using the `--all` flag.

+## What’s New

 ### Minor Script warning
 As part of the ongoing efforts to improve Scripts and the testing story around them, we've added a small warning for a test case that non-obviously doesn't run.